Hari-Nagarajan/fairgame/README.md

 4. **Does Fairgame run on a Raspberry Pi?**
    Yes, with caveats.
 Most people seem to have success with Raspberry Pi 4.
 The 2 GB model may need to run the headless option due to the smaller memory footprint.
 Still awaiting community feedback on running on a Pi 3.
 CPU and memory capacity seem to be the limiting factor for older Pi models.
+The Pi is also much slower then even a semi-recent (5 years or less) laptop.